 School Website

-Oakwood University is a private HBCU and a Seventh-day Adventist university located in Huntsville, Alabama.
-The mission of the school is to mold students into biblical scholars who develop a strong sense of duty, both to their fellow citizens and to God.
-Oakwood awards inexpensive bachelor’s degrees through its five schools: the School of Arts and Sciences, School of Business, School of Education & Social Sciences, School of Nursing & Health Professions, and School of Religion.
-In addition, students benefit from flexibility when it comes to extracurriculars as they have opportunities to apply for an on-campus job, attend a service at the campus church, or join a student-run club or organization such as the Improv Comedy Team or Entrepreneur Collective.
+Oakwood University is a private HBCU and a Seventh-day Adventist university.
+The mission of the school is to mold students into biblical scholars who develop a strong sense of duty to their fellow citizens and to God.
+Oakwood awards inexpensive bachelor’s degrees through its five schools:

 In-State Tuition: $19,732